p-v-o-s/pvos-blog/co2/f/index.md

 ### Arduino IDE Version

 The following firmware is based on version 1.8.13 or greater of the Arduino IDE.
 Earlier versions may work, but are currently untested.
 Download the latest version [here](https://www.arduino.cc/en/software).

+### Get the latest firmware for REV_F

+The current firmware can be downloaded [here](https://github.com/p-v-o-s/co2-monitor/releases/download/v0.1-alpha/rev_f_co2monitor.zip) as a zip file.
+Extract the contents, and copy the entire folder named 'co2monitor' (containing a file 'co2monitor.ino', and a folder called 'data') into your Arduino Sketch folder.

 ### Adding support for the Heltec ESP32 Wifi Lora v2